corespring/cs-builder/README.md

 A command line tool for cloning, compiling and deploying software.

+It's based on the ideas outlined [in this heroku article](https://devcenter.heroku.com/articles/platform-api-deploying-slugs).

+Instead of using a buildpack to make the slug, it uses a `template` and the `binaries` from the project to make it.

+The benefits of this approach is speed.
+You are compiling/prepping your project once, then the rest of the process is a matter of tarring and untarring some stuff together.

+The drawbacks are that there may be build inconsistencies in the slug (for example - if you put jdk-1.6 with an app that was compiled with jdk-1.7).

+However - if you know what you're doing these drawbacks can be overcome.

 ## Setup

+The gem creates its own configuration folder in your home dir.
+This contains the following diretories: `binaries`, `repos`, `slugs` and under these the data is stored using the `org/repo/branch/` format.
+It also contains a `templates` directory that contains `formulas` and `built`.

 The first time you run the gem it'll create a folder `~/.cs-builder` that looks like: